Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Individual analysis of sample galaxies

 The best fit of the rotating disk exposes two structures within the $\sim$4--5\arcsec~radius, exhibiting amplitudes of $\sim$30--40\kms in the residual velocity map, one with positive and one with negative velocity residuals.
 The corresponding minimum and maximum deprojected residual velocity amplitudes measured along these structures are $-15$ and $-40$\kms for negative and $20$ and $65$\kms for positive velocities.
 The feature exhibiting negative velocity residuals overlaps with the dust lane on the west, coinciding with its curve and extension towards the centre.
 In the velocity difference map, there is a coherent structure with positive values, with amplitude of $\sim$10--15\kms, extending from $\sim$4\arcsec~southwest of the centre towards $\sim$4\arcsec~east.
 One could argue that there is a counterpart of this feature in the northeast, exhibiting negative velocities around similar velocity amplitudes.
 The largest amplitudes of these two structures are co-spatial with the largest amplitudes of the features seen in the residual velocity map.

-Therefore, we attribute these features to coherent extended shocks in the gas.
-While a part of the gas shock seen in the residual velocity map coincides with the dust lanes, the structures seen in the velocity difference map are $\sim$1\arcsec~downstream from the dust lanes.
+The coherent kinematic features in IC\,2051 extend over several hundred parsecs, which are outlined in Fig.\,\ref{fig:Sample_extended_structures_perturbed_galaxies_residualvel}, and exhibit large deprojected residual velocity magnitudes of up to $\sim$65\kms.
+We therefore attribute these features to coherent extended shocks in the gas.
+A summary of the properties of the extended structures, including their radial extents and velocity magnitudes, is provided in Table \ref{tab:galaxies_shock_classes}.
+While a part of the gas shock structure seen in the residual velocity map coincides with the dust lanes, the structures seen in the velocity difference map are $\sim$1\arcsec~downstream from the dust lanes.